Francescabazzo/docsify-this-one-page-article/home.md

 </pre>

 ![Figure 3](images/ch2-1.jpg) <br>
-_Figure 3: Request with passwords in cleartext_
+_Figure 3: Request with passwords in clear text_

 So, I tried to probe the responses on various inputs using the BURP repeater and, finally, I was able to change the password by submitting:
 <pre>